Lennart05/toponym/README.md

 In order to install this package from [GitHub](https://github.com/Lennart05/toponym/tree/toponym-CRAN), you will need `devtools`.
-You can download and load the current development version of `toponym` with:
+You can download and install the current development version of `toponym` with:

 ``` r
 ## Install development version of < toponym > from GitHub